'A very good weird': Israel drops outdoor COVID mask order

-With about 81% of citizens or residents over 16 - the age group eligible for the Pfizer/BioNTech vaccine in Israel - having received both doses, contagions and hospitalisations are down sharply.
+With about 81% of citizens or residents over 16 - the age group eligible for the Pfizer/BioNTech (PFE.N), (22UAy.DE) vaccine in Israel - having received both doses, contagions and hospitalisations are down sharply.

 "We are leading the world right now when it comes to emerging from the coronavirus," Prime Minister Benjamin Netanyahu told reporters. "(But) we have still not finished with the coronavirus.
 It can return."